 Step 1: Set Up the Harness Delegate

-The Harness Delegate is a service you run in your local network or VPC to connect your artifact servers, PCF infrastructure, and any other providers with the Harness Manager.
+The Harness Delegate is a service you run in your local network or VPC to connect your artifact servers, TAS infrastructure, and any other providers with the Harness Manager.

-If you are running your PCF Cloud in AWS, you can use a Shell Script Delegate run on an EC2 instance in the same VPC and subnet as your PCF Cloud, or an ECS Delegate run in an ECS cluster in the same VPC.
+If you are running your TAS Cloud in AWS, you can use a Shell Script Delegate run on an EC2 instance in the same VPC and subnet as your TAS Cloud, or an ECS Delegate run in an ECS cluster in the same VPC.

-For information on setting up Harness Delegates, see Delegate Installation and Management.
+For information on setting up Harness Delegates, see Harness Delegate Overview.

 Step 2: Add the Cloud Foundry CLI